Structured Data Templates

 Conventions

-Identification of values to modify in the template
+Identification of values to modify in the templates

 Templates are made available as a file containing data in JSON-LD format.